lollipop-lang/lollipop-lang.github.io/README.md

 ```lol
 1..10 | for | if _v % 2 | echo | end | end
 ```
+Here's the breakdown:

+1..10 generates a sequence of numbers from 1 to 10. for into: num is the loop construct that iterates over each number in the sequence, storing the current number into the num variable. if num % 2 checks if the current number is odd.
+The % operator calculates the remainder of the division of num by 2.
+If num is odd, num % 2 will be 1, which is truthy in a boolean context, so the code inside the if block will execute. num is an operation that simply returns the current number. echo prints the result of the preceding operation in the pipeline, which is the current number if it's odd.
+The first end terminates the if statement.
+The second end terminates the for loop.
+So, this code will print the odd numbers 1, 3, 5, 7, 9, each on a new line.

 #### Using the `_v` Variable in Lol-lang